Serenity Gathering Review: Experiences Amongst The Yucca Brevifolia

 Where to Stay

 After successfully setting up camp and meeting with friends we went to see Sticky Buds, a DJ from British Columbia, at small stage about a quarter mile from the main camping area.
-There a small crowd was getting down.
-At one point as I was walking through the crowd to my friends a guy nonchalantly offered me a little something special.
-Following the “D.A.R.E.” motto of “drugs are really expensive” I gladly obliged and thanked him with a hug without second thought to what I had just done.
-This alone speaks volumes about the crowd which leads me to attempting to describe the audience this event might appeal to.
+There a small crowd was getting down and I immediately felt at home.

 The crowd was most definitely worth mentioning.
 It was something between Desert Hearts, Lightning In a Bottle with a touch of High Sierra Music and Arts Festival thrown in for good measure.
-LSD seemed to be the drug of choice and psilocybian mushrooms were everywhere.
-Regardless of who I met, it seemed as if each person I was nicer than the next.
-To the point that walking between stages took longer because of all the friends I had made.
+Regardless of who I met, it seemed as if each person I was nicer than the next, to the point that walking between stages took longer because of all the friends I had made.

 At the entire event I was hassled about going backstage once.
 The entire feeling of Serenity Gathering was that this space was a place to be communally shared and enjoyed.